Polynomials Counting Group Colorings in Graphs: Cycle-assigning polynomials

 \section{Cycle-assigning polynomials}

-In this section, we focus on the study of cycle-assigning polynomials, exploring their structural properties and their role in counting $(A,f)$-colorings.
+In this section, we focus on the study of cycle-assigning polynomials, exploring their structural properties and their roles in counting $(A,f)$-colorings.
 Let us review some necessary notations and definitions on graphs.
 Throughout this paper, we always denote by $S^E$ the collection of mappings from a finite set $E$ to a set $S$, unless otherwise stated.
 The elements of $S^E$ are considered as vectors indexed by $E$.
 An edge with identical ends is called a {\em loop}, and an edge with distinct ends is a {\em link}.
 A graph $H$ is a {\em subgraph} of $G$ if $V(H)\subseteq V(G)$ and $E(H)\subseteq E(G)$.
 When $V(H)=V(G)$, the subgraph $H$ of $G$ is referred to as a {\em spanning subgraph}.
-For an edge subset $S\subseteq E(G)$, $G-S$ is the subgraph obtained by removing the edges in $S$.
+For an edge subset $S\subseteq E(G)$, $G-S$ is the spanning subgraph obtained by removing the edges in $S$.
 Denote by $G|S$ the spanning subgraph with edges $S$, that is, $G|S=G-(E(G)\smallsetminus S)$.
-Conversely, suppose $H$ is a proper subgraph containing no edge $e\in E(G)$, we denote by $H+e$ the subgraph of $G$ by adding the edge $e$.
+Conversely, if $H$ is a proper subgraph which does not contain the edge $e \in E(G)$ with both ends of $e$ are in $V(H)$, then we denote by $H+e$ the subgraph of $G$ by adding the edge $e$ to $H$.
 In addition, if $e$ is a link of $G$, the graph $G/e$ is obtained by contracting $e$, that is, identifying the ends of $e$ to create a single new vertex and then removing $e$.
+Note that even the graph $G$ is simple, the contraction $G/e$ may not be simple, and repeated contractions may also result in loops.

 Unless otherwise stated, we always choose an arbitrary but fixed reference orientation $D$ for $G$.
-For every cycle $C$ of $G$, the orientation $D$ of $G$ gives rise to a map $\eta_{D(C)}$ from the edge set $E(G)$ to the set $\{0,\pm1\}$ defined by
+Notice that every cycle $C$ of $G$ has exactly two possible directions.
+We arbitrarily choose and fix a direction $o(C)$ for every cycle $C$.
+Associated with each cycle $C$ of $G$, the orientation $D$ of $G$ induces a map $\eta_{D(C)}$ from the edge set $E(G)$ to the set $\{0,\pm1\}$ defined by